rot169/pqc/103/README.md

 ![image](https://github.com/rot169/pqc/assets/59445582/fe5ce563-9cce-45de-941e-9a5611326bae)

-Hybrid crypto provides us with the best of both worlds, but encrypting or signing everything TWICE surely has a performance impact, right?
+Hybrid crypto provides us with the best of both worlds, but encrypting or signing everything **twice** surely has a performance impact, right?
 Whilst yes that is true, we saw in our demos that it’s not particularly significant.
 Afterall we only use these algorithms for key exchange and signing; we still use traditional symmetric crypto for the bulk of our encryption operations.

 ## Cryptographic agility